syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Selection.md

 ## Move Current Cell

-SfSpreadsheet allows the user to move the current cell to the mentioned cell in `SpreadsheetGrid`.
+Spreadsheet allows the user to move the current cell to the mentioned cell in `SpreadsheetGrid`.

 {% tabs %}
 {% highlight c# %}